What To Wear In Canada In Winter From A Canadian

 Step 8: Scarf for Candian Winter

 Get a good scarf for those super cold days, and keep your neck warm.
 I love wearing scarves on those extra frosty days to stay all bundled up.
 I usually go for a knit scarf or one that’s thick.
+If you’re skiing or it’s windy a neck warmer or balaclava are good options.

 Now that you have the right winter gear, here are some winter activities to enjoy 🙂